DKhanh263/BTL/README.md

+Connect to the database highschool.sql
-use Eclipse to run code
+Use Eclipse to run code